pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sound_demo`

-This code demonstrates a sound panning feature using Arcade library in Python.
-It includes sound buttons with different panning levels and volumes.
-The `SoundButton` class stores settings for playing a sound, either as static or streaming.
-The `MyGame` class manages the game window, setting up sound buttons and handling user interactions.
-The program allows playing sounds with varying panning and volume levels by clicking on the corresponding buttons.
+This code demonstrates the concept of sound panning in game development using the Arcade library.
+Sound panning refers to the distribution of sound between left and right speakers.
+By adjusting the panning value of a sound, you can control the placement of the sound in the stereo field, creating a sense of direction and space within the game environment.
+The code showcases how to create sound buttons with different panning settings and volumes, allowing the player to interact with the sounds by clicking on the corresponding buttons.
+Additionally, it highlights the distinction between streaming and non-streaming sounds and the considerations when playing them in a game.

 sound_speed_demo.py
 -------------------